jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

 * HTTPRoute's Rules and BackendRefs don't support Filters.
 * Resources status aren't updated.

-Version v1alpha2 should be fully implemented in v0.15 (Q2'22).
+Version v1beta1 should be fully implemented in v0.15 (Q1'23).

+Version v1alpha1 support should be dropped in v0.15.

-Version v1alpha1 support should be dropped in v0.16.
+Version v1alpha2 support should be dropped in v0.16.

 ## Ingress